BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 But the question remained: who determines who the "right" people are?
 Ultimately, the tension between individual freedom and communal unity collapsed under the strain of external pressures and inherited power dynamics.

+## Today's Cults

 Today, the cultish ethos is evident in *Silicon Valley*.
 Many representatives of the IT industry argue against regulation, promising a new and improved society.
 Regrettably, this faith in doing good has fostered an anti-democratic mindset characterized by hubris.
-Simultaneously, a significant portion of the fragmented *working class* venerates their corporate overlords -- calling someone a communist is, especially in the U.S., still one of the most powerful linguistic tricks of political attacks.
+Simultaneously, a significant portion of the fragmented *working class* venerates their corporate overlords.
+And the ones who are left behind and do not benefit from any of this progress, tend to the Right while liberals are mistaken to be "the Left".

 >Do not stifle our creativity and we will build you new gadgets.